 - pleasure boats and the trailers to carry them (trailers are subject to Transport Canada requirements);

-- mobile trailers, no more than 2.6 meters (9 feet) wide, that the owner is capable of moving on his or her own;
+- mobile trailers, no more than 2.6 meters (9 feet) wide, that the owner is capable of moving on their own;

 - utility trailers;